offlinezer0/Quillan-v4.2-repo/README.md

-to install ace go to the respective llm not all will be accessible with free tier.
+to install Quillan go to the respective llm not all will be accessible with free tier.